dotnet/xharness/README.md

 It handles application crashes by collecting crash dumps and supports different types of connection modes (Network, USB cable).
 It can output test results in various different formats from text to xUnit/NUnit XML.

-The tool can also package given .NET test DLLs (xUnit, NUnit v2/3) into an app bundle that can be deployed to device or emulator.

 ## Running the tool

 The tool requires **.NET Core 3.1.201** or later to be run.
 It is packaged as a `dotnet tool` command and can be installed using the [dotnet tool CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).